 The first sign of sunshine and I turn into a hippy.
 Are you the same?
 If floaty, printed, slightly retro midi and maxi dresses become your go-to, then we likely will share the same taste in summer shopping destinations.
 So listen up, because I'm about to share a bit of useful intel with you (don't worry—you can thank me later).

-To go with my tan suede sandals, oversized yellow-tinted sunglasses and museum of jangly earrings, I always head to Free People when the weather starts to turn.
+You may be thinking it's too soon to invest in summer dresses, but it's all about snapping up those It dresses before they inevitably sell out.
+So to go with my tan suede sandals, oversize yellow-tinted sunglasses and museum of jangly earrings, I always head to Free People when the weather starts to turn.
 It's my secret source for bohemian dresses that no one else tends to frequent.
-This Philadelphia-based brand isn't as known in the UK as it is in the States, which makes it a more exclusive option when everyone is probably channelling the inner Stevie Nicks at the same time.
+This Philadelphia-based brand isn't as known in the UK as it is in the States, but I predict that once you see its latest collection, you'll want to channel your inner Stevie Nicks.

 What's more, I often find that FP's summer dresses are of a better quality than you'd find elsewhere on the high street.
 Rather than more cost-effective obvious prints, for example, you'll find embroidery on linen instead.
 In the place of cheaper elasticated waistbands, you'll discover wrap silhouettes or cutaway details.
 It's partly down to the in-house designs but also a credit to the buying team, which cherry-picks a mixture of pieces from other niche brands as well.